simon-hng/artemis_onboarding/slides.md

 ## Data flow

+In an ideal data flow, the user interacts with the HTML, which calls functions in `*.component.ts` e.g. value checks and then propagates the calls to a service for more complicated calculations.

 ```mermaid
 flowchart LR
   *.component.html --> *.component.ts --> *.service.ts
 ```

+### Example: user starts exercise

 - user clicks on `start exercise` button
 - in `exercise-details-student-actions.component.html`: event is registered and sent to